Gary Koch

 Guest Speaker

-Mr. Koch is an enthusiastic advocate for junior golf around the country and is heavily involved with First Tee - Tampa Bay.
-His Gary and Donna Koch Family Foundation has raised more than $400,000 over the years for college scholarships to deserving students in the Tampa area.
-Mr. Koch is currently Chairman of the Board of Directors for First Tee - Tampa Bay.
-Mr. Koch and his wife Donna have two daughters and three grandchildren while continuing to call Tampa home.
+Gary is an enthusiastic advocate for junior golf around the country and has been involved with First Tee - Tampa Bay for more than two decades.
+The Gary and Donna Koch Family Foundation has raised more than $400,000 over the years for college scholarships to deserving students in the Tampa area.
+Gary is currently Chairman of the Board of Directors for First Tee - Tampa Bay.
+Gary and his wife Donna have two daughters and three grandchildren while continuing to call Tampa home.